Diaspora talent attraction and skills transfer in Malaysia

 Programme of activities

-An analysis of Malaysia's talent attraction and skills transfer, benchmarking it against international best practices.
-The resulting study will serve as a resource for programme implementation and strategic planning to enhance Malaysian diaspora engagement, including REP optimisation.
+A comprehensive analysis of Malaysia's talent attraction and skills transfer programme, namely the Return Expatriate Programme, benchmarking it against international best practices.
+The exercise assessed Malaysia's programming via two intersecting frameworks: the diaspora engagement ecosystem, and the engagement funnel.
+The resulting study serves as a resource for programme implementation and strategic planning to enhance Malaysian diaspora engagement, including REP optimisation.

-An assessment of the monitoring, evaluation and learning capacities of TalentCorp's diaspora consultation and outreach activities will be carried out with a view to co-designing a MEL framework and tools adapted to TalentCorp's resources and institutional objectives.
+Assessment of the monitoring, evaluation and learning capacities of TalentCorp's diaspora consultation and outreach activities and co-design of a MEL framework and tools adapted to TalentCorp's resources and institutional objectives.